 Phenology - field observations

-LLNF uses the National Phenology Network protocols to investigate how some of our native species are responding to changes in climate.
-Since 2014 we have been tracking eight species of common, native shrubs, the native eastern tent caterpillar, and (since 2018) the state-listed Sandplain Blue-eyed Grass.
+LLNF uses the National Phenology Network (NPN) protocols to investigate how some of our native species are responding to changes in climate.
+Since 2014 we have been tracking native shrubs species as well as the native eastern tent caterpillar.
+Phenology is a key indicator of the effects of climate change on ecological communities

 Pollinators in xeric grasslands